mrsWeasel/portfolio-projects/README.md

 ### Setting up with remote db

 First, create a free tier account in MongoDB Atlas.
 Set up a cluster and create a new database.
-Save database details in `env.test`.
+Save database details in `.env.test`.

 ## Running the project